Ojay97-hub/event-scheduler/README.md

 ##### #4: View a list of events I have registered for.

+- Lists all events the user has successfully registered for.

+- Provides users with an easy way to track their commitments and plan their schedule.

 ![REGISTERED EVENTS](static/images/features/my_registered_events.png)

 ##### #6: Cancel my registration if I can no longer attend.

+-  Allows users to withdraw their registration from events.

+- Empowers users to manage their attendance while freeing up spots for others, ensuring efficient event capacity management.

 ![CANCEL REGISTRATION](static/images/features/cancel_registration.png)

 ------
 #### Epic 3: Event Creation and Management for Organisers
 ------
 ##### #8: Create a new event.

+- Enables organisers to add events to the platform by specifying details like title, description, date, location, capacity, category, and price/free.

+- Facilitates event creation, ensuring a steady flow of events for attendees to explore.
+Serves as a core feature of the project.

 ![CREATE EVENT](static/images/features/create_event.png)

 ##### #9: View a list of all events I’ve created.

+- Displays all events an organiser has added to the platform.

+- Centralises organisers events into one place so that they can manage their events effectively.

 ![CREATED EVENT](static/images/features/created_events.png)

 ##### #10: Update the event details.

+-  Allows organisers to modify event information post-creation if any unseen changes or updates take place in the event preparations.

+- Ensures event details remain accurate and up-to-date, improving reliability and trust for attendees.

 ![EDIT EVENT](static/images/features/edit_event.png)